-- 1. The Ethics, CSR and Patronage Committee shall have the following remit: - In the field of ethics, the Committee: - helps define rules of conduct and guiding principles to be followed by senior executives and other employees; - issues recommendations or opinions on initiatives aimed at promoting best practice in this area: - monitors compliance with those values and rules of conduct; - gives an opinion on the system put in place to prevent and detect corruption and influence peddling. - In the field of CSR, the Committee: - examines at least once a year issues encountered by the Group in terms of environmental, corporate and social responsibility; - gives an opinion to the Board on the statement of extra-financial performance required pursuant to Article L. 22-10-36 of the Commercial Code; - In the field of patronage, the Committee: - sets rules or makes recommendations for TF1 to follow; - gives an opinion to the Chairman of the Board on patronage initiatives proposed by TF1 when they represent a significant financial commitment; - ensures that its recommendations are implemented and that these initiatives are properly carried out. - 2.
-The Ethics, CSR and Patronage Committee must consist of at least two directors, and must be chaired by an independent director. - 3.
-Committee meetings shall be valid only if two or more of its members, including its Chairman, are in attendance. - Committee meetings shall be called by the Chairman of the Committee, or at the request of the Chairman of the Board of Directors. - 4.
-In the course of its work, the Committee may meet with the Chairman of the Board of Directors or any other person designated by him. - 5.
+- examines at least once a year issues encountered by the Group in terms of environmental, corporate and social responsibility; - examines the CRS criteria proposed for the determination of the variable component of the remuneration of the corporate officers; - gives an opinion to the Board on the statement of extra-financial performance required pursuant to Article L. 22-10-36 of the Commercial Code; - In the field of patronage, the Committee: - sets rules or makes recommendations for TF1 to follow; - gives an opinion to the Chairman of the Board on patronage initiatives proposed by TF1 when they represent a significant financial commitment; - ensures that its recommendations are implemented and that these initiatives are properly carried out. - 2.
+The Ethics, CSR and Patronage Committee must consist of at least two directors and the Head of Ethics of Bouygues Group, appointed as censor, and must be chaired by an independent director. - 3.
+Committee meetings shall be valid only if two or more of its members, including its Chairman, are in attendance.

+Committee meetings shall be called by the Chairman of the Committee, or at the request of the Chairman of the Board of Directors.

+- 4. In the course of its work, the Committee may meet with the Chairman of the Board of Directors or any other person designated by him. - 5.
 The Committee's opinions shall be approved by a simple majority of its members.
 In the event of a tie, the Chairman shall have the casting vote. - 6.
 The Committee shall report on its work at the next subsequent meeting of the Board of Directors.

-ANNEX 6: Afep/Medef Corporate Governance Code
+ANNEX 5: Afep/Medef Corporate Governance Code